Smart-Contracts-Lab/Smart-Contracts-Simplified/README.md

 # Smart Contracts Simplified

-This repository contains a collection of smart contract projects, each focusing on different aspects of blockchain development.
+This repository contains a collection of smart contract projects, each offering a demo on different aspects of blockchain development.

 ## Project Structure